Build a Minimal LLM Application

 "chat_history": []*schema.Message{

 schema.AssistantMessage("Hey!
-I'm your Programmer Encourager!
-Remember, every great programmer grows through debugging.
-How can I assist you today?", nil),
+I’m your encouragement assistant!
+Remember, every great engineer grows through debugging.
+How can I help?", nil),

 },